 All you need to do is show up and have fun.
 When you do, you'll be helping a kid - someone who'll look up to you and whose life you can change just by playing ball.
 Love sports?
 Come on ... it'’s game time!

 With this initiative we partner with local Sheriff’s Offices to provide mentors for youth facing adversity.
 The mentors are made up of employees of the Sheriff’s Office which may include deputies, corrections staff, dispatchers, administrative staff, etc. We currently partner with the Stearns County Sheriff’s Office and hope to expand to other counties in our service area.

 The objective of the Mentoring Children of Incarcerated Parents initiative is to create quality, lasting, one-to-one relationships that provide children of offenders with caring role models for future success.
 Mentors provide opportunities for youth to gain new skills and interests and expand their experiences beyond their families, schools, and neighborhoods by acting as a trusted friend.

 Our Faith-Based mentors help the youth explore their faith journey while engaging in fun activities they both enjoy.
 Mentors may share about their faith to help the youth with their own faith journey and teach/model the importance of serving others.
 As with all of our mentors, this has to be prior approved with the parent/guardian and an interest of the youth.

-We provide a unique opportunity for High School Students to volunteer as mentors in our School-Based program.
+We provide a unique opportunity for High School Students to volunteer as mentors in our School/Site-Based programs.
 High School Bigs must be in the second semester of their freshmen year or older.